 Unfortunately for the aging population or those that have already lost teeth due to lack of care, dentures can be a huge culprit in causing gum boils.
-If you’re not cleaning your mouth and your dentures properly - either the full versions or partial ones - you will allow that bad bacteria to breed.
+If you’re not cleaning your mouth and your dentures properly - either the full versions or partial ones - you will allow that bad germs to breed.

-Along with it, dentures that aren’t fitting properly can cause irritation which gives the bacteria more places to make themselves at home.
+Along with it, dentures that aren’t fitting properly can cause irritation which gives the germs more places to make themselves at home.
 For those with dentures, make sure they fit you just right.
 Schedule an appointment to have them adjusted if they are rubbing your gums the wrong way to avoid getting gum boils.

 The last resort your dentist will trot out is oral surgery, especially if you have a periapical abscess.
 If there is tooth decay, you will most likely need to have a root canal as soon as possible.